michael-sevcik/CommandLineParser/CommandLineParser/README.md

             // we define what kind of plain arguments we want and what action to be called upon them

-            //first plain arguement is mandatory, i. e. must be present and is of type string Action<string?> firstPlainArgumentAction = (string? name) => Console.WriteLine($"Hi{name}");
+            //first plain argument is mandatory, i. e. must be present and is of type string Action<string?> firstPlainArgumentAction = (string? name) => Console.WriteLine($"Hi{name}");
             var firstPlainArgument = IPlainArgument.CreateParameterOption<string>(firstPlainArgumentAction, true);

-            //second plain argument is not mandatory and can be ommited, is of type int
+            //second plain argument is not mandatory and can be omitted, is of type int
             //remember that all plain arguments that are not mandatory must come after all mandatory plain arguments Action<int?> secondPlainArgumentAction = (int? intensity) => Console.WriteLine($"Your age: {intensity}");
             var secondPlainArgument = IPlainArgument.CreateParameterOption(secondPlainArgumentAction, false);